Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 \subsection{Proof of the main result}

 Assuming we have Proposition \ref{RETRACTION} and Proposition \ref{RETRACTIONPLUS}, we can now prove Theorem \ref{MainResult}.

 \begin{proof}[Proof of Theorem \ref{MainResult}] Note first that if $G$ is infinite cyclic, its only elementarily embedded subgroup is itself, and the theorem is trivial.
 Assume thus that $G$ is a non cyclic torsion-free hyperbolic group, and let $H$ be an elementary subgroup of $G$.
-Note that $H$ is not abelian since $G$ isn't.
+Note that $H$ is not abelian since $G$ is not.

 We will first show that $G$ admits a structure of hyperbolic tower over a group $G'$ of the form $G'=H* B'_1* \ldots *B'_r$.
-Once this is done, we will show that each of the $B'_i$ has a structure of hyperbolic tower over $\{1\}$, and this will give the result by Remark \ref{TransitivityOfHypTowers}.
+Once this is done, we will show that for each $i$, the group $B'_i$ has a structure of extended hyperbolic tower over $\{1\}$, and this will give the result by Remark \ref{TransitivityOfHypTowers}.

 Set $G^0=G$.
 We define by induction a finite sequence $G=G^0 > G^1 > \ldots > G^N$ of subgroups of $G$, such that $H$ is a free factor of $G^N$, and $G^m$ has a structure of hyperbolic floor over $G^{m+1}$ for each $m$ up to $N-1$.